Melkonka/C-Invariant/README.md

 MSVC: The latest msvc doesn't support fold expressions, so it won't work with it.

-This lib is aim to provide a zero overhead way to write self documenting code by expressing invariants with types.
+This lib is aim to provide a zero overhead cross-platform way to write self documenting code by expressing invariants with types.
+It's also aimed to optimize away redundant checks.

 For example, instead of this: